marcosblandim/setup-liferay-script/README.md

 # Liferay Setup Script
-Script for setting up a Liferay Portal
+Multi platform script for setting up a Liferay Portal

 ## What it does?
 1. downloads Liferay bundle (if it doesn't exists yet) with the following command